freiheit-com/kuberpult/README_DEVELOPERS.md

 ## releasing a new version

 Releases are half-automated via GitHub actions.
 To create a release, ensure that the release version and accompanying changes are added to the `CHANGELOG.md` file.
 Once those changes are merged, create a tag on the main branch with the release version (use semantic versioning for the tag, and do not add a preceding 'v'.
+Eg: `0.4.21`)
-Eg: `0.4.21`) `git tag --sign --edit <version>` and push the tag in.
+`git tag --sign --edit <version>` and push the tag: `git push origin <version>`.
 It will run the [release workflow](https://github.com/freiheit-com/kuberpult/actions/workflows/execution-plan-tag.yml) and create a draft release.
-Verify that the release draft is correct in the Github UI and publish it for release.
+Verify that the release draft is correct in the GitHub UI and publish it for release.

 ## Notes